 As of right now, it is too soon to tell.
 It seems as if Governor Cuomo is the last barrier before statewide sports betting is legal.
 It has been well documented that New York is losing state revenue from the sports bettors crossing state lines into New Jersey to place bets.

-Sports betting would be allowed in the state’s four privately run and full-scale casinos.
-You will also see Indian Nation casinos also offering sports betting.
+Sports betting is allowed in the state’s four privately run and full-scale casinos.
+You also see Indian Nation casinos offering sports betting.
 These privately-run casinos are:

 - Tioga Downs—located in Nichols